Overview of Mechanical Ventilation

 Patient positioning

-Prone positioning in awake, spontaneously breathing, hypoxemic patients with COVID-19 on high-flow nasal cannula oxygen decreased hypoxemia and in one large clinical trial reduced the risk of treatment failure defined as need for intubation or death within 28 days (3).
+Prone positioning in patients who had COVID-19 and were awake, spontaneously breathing, had hypoxemia, and were on high-flow nasal cannula oxygen decreased hypoxemia, and in one large clinical trial, reduced the risk of treatment failure defined as need for intubation or death within 28 days (13).

 Prone positioning is contraindicated in patients with spinal instability or increased intracranial pressure.
 This position also requires careful attention by the intensive care unit staff to avoid complications, such as dislodgement of the endotracheal tube or intravascular catheters.

-Neuromuscular blocking agents are not used routinely in patients undergoing mechanical ventilation because of the risk of prolonged neuromuscular weakness and the need for continuous heavy sedation; however, one study did show reduced mortality at 90 days in patients with early, severe ARDS who received 48 hours of neuromuscular blockade (1).
-Unfortunately, these findings were not replicated in a larger follow-up study of early neuromuscular blockade in ARDS, comparing it to lighter sedation without neuromuscular blockade (2).
+Neuromuscular blocking agents are not used routinely in patients undergoing mechanical ventilation because of the risk of prolonged neuromuscular weakness and the need for continuous heavy sedation; however, one study did show reduced mortality at 90 days in patients with early, severe ARDS who received 48 hours of neuromuscular blockade (2).
+Unfortunately, these findings were not replicated in a larger follow-up study of early neuromuscular blockade in ARDS, comparing it to lighter sedation without neuromuscular blockade (3).
 Therefore, routine paralysis for severe ARDS is not recommended.
-Exceptions who may benefit from neuromuscular blockade include patients who fail to tolerate some of the more sophisticated and complicated modes of mechanical ventilation and to prevent shivering when cooling is used after cardiac arrest.
+There are, however, some patients who may benefit from neuromuscular blockade, including patients who are unable to tolerate some of the more sophisticated and complicated modes of mechanical ventilation and to prevent shivering in patients in whom cooling is used after cardiac arrest.

 Sedation and comfort references